cds-astro/cds-moc-rust/crates/wasm/README.md

 stmocFromJson(name, data: String)
 stmocFromJsonUrl(name, url)

+# - fires the select dialogto load a multi-order map FITS file and create a MOC from the given parameters
+fromLocalMultiOrderMap(from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool)
+# - load a multi-order map FITS file and create a MOC from the given parameters
+fromFitsMulitOrderMap(name, data: UInt8Array, from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool)
+# - load a multi-order map FITS file of given URL and create a MOC from the given parameters
+fromMultiOrderMapFitsUrl(name, url, from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool)

 # Save a MOC
 # - get the FITS binary representation of the MOC of given name
 toFits(name) -> Uint8Array